iridakos/goto/README.md

 ### macOS - Homebrew

 A formula named `goto` is available for the bash shell in macOS.
 ```bash
 brew install goto
 ```

+**Note:** you need to restart your shell after installation.

 ## Usage